Pixel

 The insurance company, jury, and other parties involved in the investigation can look at the available evidence to calculate the monetary value of an accident victim’s case.
 Common evidence includes:

-A formula doesn’t exist to measure shared fault, but insurance companies and juries have their methods.
-The police report is the first piece of evidence that can indicate who is responsible for the crash.
+A formula doesn’t exist to measure shared fault, but insurance companies and juries have their own methods.
+The police report is the first evidence indicating who is responsible for the crash.
 If the investigating officer determined you were at fault, the insurance carrier could use that information to deny your claim.

-However, the police report isn’t the only documentation that can prove what happened.
-Investigating parties could also look at the statements witnesses made at the crash scene and compare them to your version of events.
-They might also review video surveillance to determine what you and the other driver did prior to the collision.
+However, the police report isn’t the only documentation proving what happened.
+Investigating parties could also look at witnesses’ statements at the crash scene and compare them to your version of events.
+They might also review video surveillance to determine what you and the other driver did before the collision.

 Injured in a Car Accident?
 Contact Brach Eichler Injury Lawyers

 If you sustained an injury in a car accident due to someone else’s negligent actions, do not hesitate to contact Brach Eichler Injury Lawyers.
 We have decades of experience representing accident victims in New Jersey.
-We will aggressively pursue the maximum available compensation when you hire us and fight hard for the justice you deserve.
+When you hire us, we will aggressively pursue the maximum available compensation and fight hard for the justice you deserve.

 Call the New Jersey car accident attorneys of Brach Eichler Injury Lawyers at (973) 364-8300 right now for your free consultation with a knowledgeable and skilled car accident lawyer.